hannah-w-huang/hannah-w-huang/README.md

 - 👋 Hi, I’m Hannah!
-I'm a sophomore at Columbia University studying CS.
+I'm a junior at Columbia University studying CS.
 - 📫 How to reach me ... hh2881@columbia.edu

 <!---